-Extended DISC measures your natural and adjusted behavioural style so a future employer can understand your most comfortable way of behaving.
+Extended DISC measures your natural and adjusted behavioural style so a future employer can understand your most comfortable way of behaving - like an aptitude test.
 Extended DISC Assessments help the prospective employer to know whether you would be happy doing the work required in the role and how they can best interact and work with you.
 Chances are your assessor wants to use DISC to see how you would fit with different team members, whether you'd be happy doing the type of work required, or how they may work best with you.

 So How Should I Answer?

 Extended DISC Assessments are most effective when you are yourself and answer honestly.
 Follow the online instructions.
 There are no trick questions.
 Some of the questions may seem similar.
 The questionnaire is designed to get the most precise and reliable results from you.